-This page is designed to provide you with an array of useful resources including articles, accounts from healthcare professionals, calls for abstracts and statements related to COVID-19 and the liver.
+This page offers you with an array of useful resources related to COVID-19 and the liver, including articles, accounts from healthcare professionals, calls for abstracts, and statements.

-EASL has launched a series of webinars and webcasts relating to COVID-19.
+EASL has launched a series of webinars relating to COVID-19.
 The participants are world-renowned scientists and clinicians that discuss and share their knowledge about the latest developments of the virus.

 Testimonials on dealing with the public health crisis

 EASL Viewpoints are testimonials, interviews, and videos from healthcare professionals sharing life from the frontlines, across Europe.

 In their testimonials, hepatologists, liver nurses, researchers, and academics tell how their working life has been affected by COVID-19 and what might be to come.